Tieske/lua-resty-consul/README.md

 --local res, err = consul:get_values(key, args)
 --local res, err = consul:get_values_decoded(key, args)
 --local res, err = consul:get_values_json_decoded(key, args)
-if not res then
+if not res then                 -- Prints "This will be return a list"
     ngx.log(ngx.ERR, err)
 end
 for k,v in pairs(res)
 do
   if type(v) == "string" then